 Where do CNAs work?

 Nursing assistants are employed in hospitals, adult day care centers, nursing homes, assisted living facilities and private homes.
-In every setting, these professional serve as a helpful liaison between the patient and their supervisor.
+In every setting, these professionals serve as a helpful liaison between the patient and their supervisor.
 Very often, they assist the LPN’s and RN’s in doing their job by supplying valuable information regarding their patients from what they have observed as they care for them.

 Who do CNAs work with?